carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 the ``IssueWidth`` parameter in LLVM's scheduling model.

-Once issued, an instruction is moved to ``IssuedInst`` set until it is ready to retire.
-If ``RetireControlUnit`` is defined in the LLVM's scheduling model, :program:`llvm-mca` ensures that instructions are retired in-order.
-However, an instruction is allowed to retire out-of-order if ``RetireOOO`` property is true for at least one of its writes.
+Once issued, an instruction is moved to ``IssuedInst`` set until it is ready to retire. :program:`llvm-mca` ensures that writes are committed in-order.
+However, an instruction is allowed to commit writes and retire out-of-order if ``RetireOOO`` property is true for at least one of its writes.